KDE/digikam-doc/batch_queue/batchqueue_overview.rst

 On the top middle, this view shows the flat list of tools to apply on items queue.
 Each tool are apply step by step for the top to the bottom.
 You can arrange the order as you want.
 It's highly recommended to export to a new format at end of this list to be sure to preserve the best image quality.

 On the top right side, this view shows the settings of the current tool selected on the top middle view.
-This settings will be saved in the queue and applied to all items to process in batch.
+These settings will be saved in the queue and applied to all items to process in batch.

 On the bottom left, the view shows all root settings for a queues, as the Raw processing, the file rename rules, the target place to store results, etc.